IAmJamesHall/public-spork/_notes/musical-spork/People/Philosophers/Hume.md

 - impressions and ideas are the only thing that exists in the mind
 - constant conjunction
 	- I have experienced these things together in the past, so I expect them together in the future
-	- "after the constant conjunction of two objects, heat and flame, for instance...we are determined by custom alone to expect the one from the appearance fo the other." -Ch 5, para 5 [[Enquiry Concerning Human Understanding]]
+	- "after the constant conjunction of two objects, heat and flame, for instance...we are determined by custom alone to expect the one from the appearance fo the other." -Ch 5, para 5 [[Hume, Enquiry Concerning Human Understanding]]
 	- works well for ordinary life, but not so well for extraordinary things like [[Miracles]]
 - cause & effect are only in the mind
 	- there is some underlying, unknowable force that is behind the cause/effect